wp-plugins/2bc-form-security/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed minor styling issues in options screen
+* Added error when site key and secret key are valid, but not paired

 = 2.0.0 =
 * Added integration with BuddyPress registration form
 * Added ob_clean before ajax response to remove WP debugging messages